jashburn00/LearningFullStack/notes/JavaScriptNotes.md

 - use a css file: `App.css`
 - import it in the main app file: `import './App.css'; //inside App.js`

-### States & Maintaining Data Between Renders
-- non-state objects will be reset on each react "rendering"
-  - only states (and keys?) are unchanged
-  - this can cause bugs if you forget how it works

 ### Props & Component Interactions
 - you can use other functional components inside functional component definitions (not that crazy)
 - props are used to pass information between components